Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 368     t[0] = block
 ```
 As shown in the block parsing grammar,
-whenever it encounters block,
+whenever it encounters the block during parsing,
 it firstly generates block object instance and
 push the parsed statements to the statement field.

-Each block contains statement, and statement can
+Each block contains statement, and
-contain either microop or directive.
+statement can contain either *microop or directive*.
 To support this syntax,
 it provides below class definitions
-(deliberately omit the directive class because we only have interest in
+(deliberately omit the directive class
+because we only have interest in
 grammar rule required for parsing microop)

 ```python